Making a will online

 Other ways to write a will

-Of course, making a will online is not the only option.
-There are two other ways you can write a will:
+There are different types of wills to consider and making a will online is also not the only option.
+There are two other ways you can write a will here below.

 Over 50s life insurance